 She has recently retired from 20 years at the Department of Medical Education at the Melbourne Medical School where she was involved in student selection and teaching particularly aged care, communications skills and ethics.
 Until 2017 she also worked as a Palliative Care specialist in both hospital and community settings.

 She is an active member of her parish as a lector and member of the parish advisory group and the child safety team.
 She organised the parish response to the Victorian euthanasia legislation.
-She is a co- opted board member of Spiritual Health Association and a member of the North and West Melbourne Abbeyfield housing association.
+She is a co- opted board member of Spiritual Health Association.
+She is active in church reform movements, as a co founder of WWITCH (Women’s Wisdom in the Church) and co chair of ACCCR (Australasian Catholic Coalition for Church Reform)

 University Appointments